-The Department of Social Work at HSU has been supporting bachelor's level social work for over 60 years and graduate level social work for over ten years.
 HSU Health Education staff members have been advocates for student health for many years.
-The Altruistic Personality and Prosocial Behavior Institute has been on the forefront of research and practice related to human relationships and well-being for three decades and will continue to assist with program assessment and evaluation.
-We are a strong, committed team, and part of successful organizations that will be around for a very long time.
+We are a strong, committed, and part of successful organizations that will be around for a very long time.
 We expect to be successful in our focus on application outreach assistance, intake and enrollment support and to continue this project should funding be available in future years.
 We have secured additional support for a broader HSU Student Food Security project through internal and external funding opportunities.
 We serve as the incubator for and have successfully launched an institution-wide CalFresh outreach effort and food pantry on campus.
+The work from this partnership has significantly changed the culture of HSU and we will work to continue to guide that change.